-Under the principal of intergenerational equity, Professor Brown Weiss have proposed five duties with regard to the use of natural resources.
+Under the principle of intergenerational equity, Professor Brown Weiss have proposed five duties with regard to the use of natural resources.
 Firstly, she confirms that both renewable and non-renewable resources should be conserved through sustainable development.
 Secondly, the duty to guarantee equitable use which contains a negative and positive obligation.
-On the negative side everyone should refrain from 'infringing on the access rights of other beneficiaries' and on the positive side, to 'assist those who would otherwise be too poor to have reasonable access and use'.
+On the negative side everyone should refrain from "infringing on the access rights of other beneficiaries" and on the positive side, to "assist those who would otherwise be too poor to have reasonable access and use."
 As a third obligation she proposes the duty to avoid adverse environmental impacts.
-This entails the obligation to prevent and mitigate damage as well as procedural environment duties such as environmental assessment to consider long-term impacts.
-She also argues for a duty to 'prevent disasters, minimize damage, and provide emergency assistance'.
-The final obligation, according to Brown Weiss, entails the duty to 'compensate for damage to the environment'.
-173
+This entails the obligation to prevent and mitigate damage which includes procedural environmental duties such as environmental assessments to consider long-term impacts.
+She also argues for a duty to "prevent disasters, minimize damage, and provide emergency assistance."
+The final obligation, according to Brown Weiss, entails the duty to "compensate for damage to the environment173."

-Whether it is based on a moral obligation or theories relating to the welfare of humanity, it is recognised that present generations have an obligation to maintain the planet and to ensure that all people can share in its benefits.
-174 For future generations to meet their food needs, they will need a resources base comparable to our own.
+Whether it is based on a moral obligation or theories relating to the welfare of humanity, it is recognised that the living generation have an obligation to maintain the planet and to ensure that all people can share in its benefits174.
+For future generations to meet their food needs. they will need a resources base comparable to our own.
 In fact, as populations are most likely to increase they will need to inherit a planet which is in a better condition than how we received it.
-Our current practices regarding food production raises three areas of concern for future generations: a) depletion of resources; b) degradation in quality of resources; and c) limited access to use and benefits of resources.
-175 The rest of the chapter will focus on how our current food practices impact on the planet's natural resources and to what extent this impact our obligations towards future generations.
+Our current practices regarding food production raise three areas of concern for future generations: a) depletion of resources; b) degradation in quality of resources: and c) limited access to use and benefits of resources175.
+The rest of this chapter will focus on how our current food practices impact on the planet's natural resources and to what extent this have an effect on our obligations towards future generations.

-WCED, 1987, Chapter 2, paras.
+172 World Commission on Environment and Devolpment, 1987, Chapter 2, paras.
 11-14.

-Collins, 2007, pp. 104-105.

-Brown Weiss, 1990, p.
+173 Collins, 2007, pp. 104-105.
+174 Brown Weiss, 1990, p.
 207.